PCalurie/alx-low_level_programming/0x1A-hash_tables/README.md

 ### 1. djb2
 * a hash function implementing the djb2 algorithm.
  - It uses a simple calculation to generate a new hash value based on the current character.
 The expression ((hash << 5) + hash) is equivalent to multiplying the hash value by 33, which is a commonly used multiplier in hash functions.
 The + c part adds the ASCII value of the current character to the hash calculation.

+### 2. key -> index
+- a function that gives you the index of a key.